Linear Depth Increase of Lambda Terms along Leftmost-Outermost Beta-Reduction: Idea for a graph rewriting implementation

+An implementation of such graph rewriting representations of \lo\ \betareduction\ sequences, broken down into the atomic steps of a port graph rewrite system \cite{stew:2002}, on a reasonable machine could lead to an alternative proof of the invariance result of Accattoli and Dal Lago.

-\paragraph{Acknowledgement.} I want to sincerely thank: Vincent van Oostrom, for familiarizing me with \TRSrepresentation{s} of \lambdaterms, and with the simulation of weak-$\beta$ reduction by orthogonal \TRSs; Dimitri Hendriks, for his many comments on my drafts, and for his questions about it that always helped me; and J\"{o}rg Endrullis, for his suggestion about how to typeset Figure~\ref{fig:depth:increase} with TikZ.
+\enlargethispage{6ex} \paragraph{Acknowledgment.} This article is an extension of my not reviewed contribution~\cite{grab:2016:lindepthincrease:liber:alberti} to the Liber Alberti Festschrift on the occasion of the retirement of Albert Visser from Utrecht University in 2016.
+I want to thank: Vincent van Oostrom, for familiarizing me with \TRSrepresentation{s} of \lambdaterms, and with the simulation of weak-$\beta$ reduction by orthogonal \TRSs; Dimitri Hendriks, for comments on my drafts of \cite{grab:2016:lindepthincrease:liber:alberti}, and for his questions about it that helped me; J\"{o}rg Endrullis, for help with typsetting Figure~\ref{fig:depth:increase} with TikZ; and Luca Aceto for detailed comments about the present version.